RouleThomas/Akizu_Lab/journal.md

 # Transfer to new cluster RES-RHEL-RH9HPC and conda env:
 ## conda environment:

+### txdbmaker

+conda env with last version of R and bioconductor to use the `txdbmaker` package from [here](https://www.bioconductor.org/packages/devel/bioc/vignettes/txdbmaker/inst/doc/txdbmaker.html#using-maketxdbfromgff)

+This version also got **Biocmanager in devel mode**

+--> See `001*/018*` for conda env creation

 ### deseq2
 R/4.3.0 with **deseq2** and **ChIPseeker** notably + following libraries:
 library("DESeq2")